sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/02_00_literature.rst

 attacks use the fact that the division by the ML-KEM-constant KYBER_Q uses the C-language division operator.
 This division is compiled into an instruction that is not constant-time and is used to recover the secret key.
-This attack is mitigated in Botan version 3.3 and is done by manually changing the critical division into multiple, smaller operations that are constant-time.
+This attack is addressed in Botan version 3.3 by manually changing the critical division into multiple, smaller operations that are constant-time.
 The new set of operations is constructed so that a compiler will not create code with variable execution time.